mitchpaulus/dotfiles/README.md

 * COMPOSITOR: Compton, for transparency, etc.

-* WM: i3, along with i3-blocks, Status bar for i3
+* WM: Pretty much live in `tmux`, but have KDE plasma on one computer, i3 on another, and WSL on Windows at main work.

 * FILE MANAGER: `lf`

-* OTHER: tmux, When i3 isn't possible, like when I'm working in WSL on Windows